db-ol/MassGen/docs/voting_comparison_guide.md

 - Real identities are hidden to avoid bias based on model names
 - Promotes objective evaluation based on answer quality

-### 2. Non-Anonymous Voting
+### 2. Identified Voting
-- Agents see real agent IDs (such as model names)
+- Agents see real agent IDs (such as model names: `claude3.5haiku`, `gemini2.5flash`, `gpt5nano`, etc.)
 - May vote based on model reputation or historical performance
-- Suitable for studying the impact of identity information on voting decisions
+- May affect self-voting tendencies and vote/improve ratio

 ## 🚀 Usage Methods